 (1) Safe Spotting means learning the rules for each piece of equipment and each activity at camp.
 Camper safety should be your primary concern and requires constant watchfulness.
 Safe Spotting means safe for the camper doing the activity, safe for the coach who is spotting, and safe for the other campers in the room.
 Certain tests apply to different circus equipment and must be passed before a camper can “fly solo” without a spotter.
-Notice and learn the tests for Rola Bola, Rolling Globe, and Tightwire.
+Notice and learn the tests for Rola Bola, Rolling Globe, Stilts, and Tightwire.

 (2) Effective Teaching means knowing the Silver Lining “cues,” or teaching words and sequences, that are used to convey ideas to people who know absolutely nothing about a skill in order to give them basic proficiency.
 One of SLCC’s goals is to help each camper gain Achievable Basic Competency in multiple circus skills.
 A Coach must also be able to help skilled campers reach higher levels of ability.